 Mark 4

 Summary.
-Here in Chapter 4, the Lord Jesus teaches the crowd in parables, and it tells us that privately, He explains everything to His disciples.
+In Chapter 4, the Lord Jesus teaches the crowd in parables and also privately explains everything to His disciples.
 The chapter ends with the Lord Jesus and the disciples leaving the multitude and taking a boat on the sea.
 The Lord Jesus calms a storm, showing His disciples that He is more than just a human.
-The Lord reveals to His disciples the power and authority that He has over all things, seen and unseen things.
-Some of the parables in this chapter have similarities with other parables given by the Lord in the Gospel of Mathew and Luke, but as presented in Mark, they stand on their own and bring new understandings.
+The Lord reveals to His disciples the power and authority that He has over all things, seen and unseen worlds.
+Some of the parables in this chapter have similarities with other parables given by the Lord in the Gospels of Mathew and Luke, but, as presented in Mark, they stand on their own and offer new insights.
 The following is a summary of the parables given in this chapter.
 1) The parable of the sower.
-The parable shows that the way your heart is is how the Word will grow, not how smart you are; the smartness will not help you understand the Word; the heart will help you understand.
+The parable shows that the way your heart is, it is how the Word will grow, not how smart you are; the smartness will not help you understand the Word; the heart will help you understand.
 The openness and cleanness deep in the heart are like a curtain for the mind to understand the Word that has been sown down to it (the curtain for the heart is the openness and cleanness of your heart, which makes us understand more or less the meaning of the Word).
 2) The parable of a lamp under a basket.
 The Bible is the lamp for all humans in the world, and the Bible cannot be hidden.
 Watch out and treasure your Bible; many will try to change things in the Bible.
 The way to know the true Bible is by the Holy Spirit; the Lord will send His Holy Spirit and convince your heart to think again and again before accepting something.
 3) The parable of the seed growing.
-When the seed has been sown on a person, not all feel that they have something useful in them.
-The fruit is the gift of the Spirit; everyone has, but a different gift; when the fruit is ripe, the person who received the gift learns and accepts and knows that it is not by themselves they have it, but because of the mercy of the Lord, they have that gift.
+When a seed is sown in a person, not everyone feels they have something valuable within them.
+The fruit is the gift of the Spirit; everyone has a gift, but a different gift.
+When the fruit is ripe, the person who received the gift learns, accepts, and knows that it is not by their own efforts that they have it, but because of the mercy of the Lord.
 4) The parable of the mustard seed.
 The whole parable relates to growing the plant.
 The mustard plant is easy to grow, fast, and efficient, spreading like wildfire.
 It is the same with the Bible; give one Bible to one country on the earth, and you will see it will grow like wildfire in that country, affecting every soul.
-The other garden plants refer to many faiths on earth; they all are plants on earth, but the mustard plant that the Lord picked grows bigger than them, making branches that even the birds of the air come to benefit from.
+The other garden plants refer to many faiths on earth.
+They are all plants on earth, but the mustard plant that the Lord picked grows bigger than them, making branches that even the birds of the air come to benefit from it.

 Q: Are the parables in Mark 4, Matthew 13, and Luke 8 given to the same group of people at the same time and in the same place?
 A: It was not a same-time event; it was a different group of people in the same general area, but the same parables were given.
-Remember that the Lord always travels.
-He doesn’t stay long in one place, and that is why it was not exactly the same spot but a nearby area.
-Questions arise in many hearts; even now, look at how people struggle with the parables.
-In each Gospel, different words of using give different meanings.
-But in the Bible, it is not that the writers try to change the words; but because different people are listening, the understanding of each group and each place will be different even with the same words.
+Remember that the Lord Jesus always travels; He doesn’t stay long in one place.
+That is why it is not exactly the same spot, but a nearby area.
+Questions arise in many hearts, even now; look at how people struggle with it: in each Gospel, different words for using give different meanings.
+But in the Bible, it is not that the writers try to change the words, but because different people are listening, the understanding of each group and each place will be different, even with the same words.
+In each Gospel, the Lord Jesus wants to make a difference between people, and that is why the words are different.

 Q: Mark 4:1 and Matthew 13:1-2 say that the Lord Jesus sat in the boat, and the crowd was on the shore by the sea.
-Did the Lord teach this way (from the boat) on different days more than once?
-A: The Lord Jesus was in the boat on many, many occasions because there were different groups of people, and people crowded around Him.
-The Lord went into a boat to be able to teach each group each time.
+Did the Lord teach this way, from the boat, on different days more than once?
+A: The Lord Jesus is in the boat on many, many occasions because it is a different group of people, and people crowd around Him.
+The Lord will go into a boat to be able to teach each group each time.
 We can say that, even in Matthew and Mark, when the events show that the same parables were spoken by the Lord Jesus sitting in the boat, the Lord Jesus addressed different groups of people at different times.
-The Lord Jesus sat in the boat teaching, and people were coming and going, and He taught them in parables.
+The Lord Jesus sat in the boat teaching, and people were coming and going, and the Lord Jesus taught them in parables.

 Q: Is this a one-time event?
-A: It was not a one-time event.
-Time was always changing; people were coming and going, and the Lord was traveling all the time.
-It has never been the same event, and it has not been in the same spot.
+A: It is not a one-time event; the time is always changing, people come and go, and the Lord is travelling all the time.
+It has never been the same event or in the same spot.

 [3] Listen!
 Behold, the sower went out to sow;